 In 1987 the President of the United States Reagan visited Berlin, and gave a speech in front of the gate where he called the President of the Soviet Union Mikhail Gorbachev, “if you are a man of peace, take down this wall.”
 After a wave of applause, in 1989 the Berlin Wall fell, and the gate became a symbol for the reunited Berlin.
 At the same time the gate also became a main location for different celebrations: New Year’s Eve, the Berlin Marathon, street markets and the Pride and Love Parade.

 Between the years 2000 and 2002 the gate went through extensive renovations, to the price of about 3 million dollars.

 After the war the gate became a part of the wall dividing East and West Berlin, and also symbolized the city’s division.

-In 1806, after the conquering of Berlin, the statues was stolen by Napoleon and taken to Paris.
+In 1806, after the conquering of Berlin, the status was stolen by Napoleon and taken to Paris.
 It was returned to its rightful place only 8 years later, in 1814, with the olive branch having been replaced by a cross.
-This was also the reason for the difference in the status’s symbol – from a bringer of peace to a goddess of victory.
+This was also the reason for the difference in the statue’s symbol – from a bringer of peace to a goddess of victory.